 Still, it seemed that everyone we met was creative-minded and drawn to Berlin for the same reasons we were: to pursue their art.
 Except that very few of them seemed to have any coming exhibitions or book launches or gigs.
 “I spent a lot of time talking about the arts over beer or coffee, or at 4 a.m. over a mirror,” Pat ruminated recently, “but I didn’t see a whole lot actually being created.”
 I found it difficult to disagree with him.

 There are important things about this article which I really appreciate.
 The perspective of the author shows us that Berlin has been reproduced as a hub for art, creativity and laissez-faire.
 Although I’m sure these perceptions are true, they’re not necessarily right.
 What the author failed to mention is that Berlin might have the perfect infrastructure for (almost) every kind of life a person would like to live, but that most of it’s shell is a shallow myth.

 Berlin is not Neverland, not Alices Wonderland, not Hedonist Paradise.
-It’s a city like any other.
 If people keep sticking to their ridiculous expectations, they’ll end up disappointed.
 I hope that our readers can appreciate the wonderful things about the city and don’t leave resentful because they’d been mistaken about a myth.
+A city is a city.